top of page

 Please get in touch at hello@littleorchardalpacas.com with proof of postcode, the date of your last visit or proof of being a carer, to receive the codes for these discounts!

 Discounts cannot be applied or refunded once a booking has been made.
+Multiple discounts cannot be made.

 What is accessibility like on the farm?

 Whilst we are always working on improving our accessibility as much as possible, not all areas can be accessed by wheelchair, pushchair or for those with mobility difficulty due to the nature of the farm.
-Therefore our group Alpaca Walks and Tours may not be be suitable for all.
+Therefore our group Alpaca Walks may not be be suitable for all.

 Unfortunately our shop has a small step and is not currently wheelchair accessible.